Journal Entries, General Ledger & Accounting Fundamentals Explained with Step-by-Step Examples

 1. Identify the Accounts Involved

-Determine which accounts are affected.
+Determine which accounts are affected.2.
+Classify Accounts

-Accounts fall into three categories:
+Accounts fall into three categories:* Personal Account

 * Real Account